LineChan/push_swap/README.md

 	}
 }
 ```
-We apply the same process to stack_b.
-However, some things are now different :
+We apply the same process to Stack B. However, some things are now different :
-- stack_b now has a number of sections separated by tagged elements.These elements can not be selected as pivot again.
-Whenever there is a tagged element at the top of stack_b, it is poped to stack_a until there until an untagged element is at the top.
+- Stack B now has a number of sections separated by tagged elements.These elements can not be selected as pivot again.
+Whenever there is a tagged element at the top of stack_b, it is poped to Stack A until there until an untagged element is at the top.
 This latter element is tagged and used as a pivot.
-- if the section has less than 30 elements (numbers of elements in stack_b between the new pivot and the next tagged element), there are sorted thanks to an selectsort based algorithm.
+- if the section has less than 30 elements (numbers of elements in Stack B between the new pivot and the next tagged element), there are sorted thanks to an selectsort based algorithm.
 	```C
 void	ft_quick_select(int *pushed, int *pivot)
 {